 Skip to main contentArrow Right

 Protocols and standards like Open Authorization (OAuth 2.0) and OpenID Connect (OIDC) rely on tokens rather than traditional credentials to grant users access to sensitive resources.
-Users experience a smoother and more secure login process when these standards are used.
+In the context of OAuth, there are two types of tokens: access and refresh.
+Access and refresh tokens can utilize several formats, but the most common form for both is the JSON Web Token (JWT).

 What is an access token?